-To effectively manage this, it is useful to combine the forecast of the problem environment with the optimization of the decision-making process.
-This combination of forecasting and decision-making is often referred to as the \textit{predict, then optimize} problem, or an online optimization with predictions.
-The online optimization problems with predictions are commonly seen in energy applications such as electric vehicle charging \cite{Kriekinge_mpc} \cite{yoon2023online}, battery scheduling \cite{hong2023robust}\cite{Nath_battery_scheduling} and energy and flexibility dispatch problems \cite{nottrott2013energy} \cite{antoniadou2022scenario}.
-In number of these applications, the decision-maker is faced with switching costs, which are the costs associated with updating the operational plan.
-For instance, transitioning from \( x_{t-1} \) to \( x_t \) typically incurs a switching cost or ramp cost, \( d(x_t - x_{t-1}) \).
-Consequently, the stage cost becomes time-coupled and is defined as: \( C_t(x_{t-1}, x_t) := f_t(x_t) + d(x_t - x_{t-1}) \).
+To effectively navigate these challenges, it is beneficial to integrate forecasting of the problem environment with the optimization of decision-making processes.
+This integration, often referred to as the \textit{predict, then optimize} approach, is prevalent in energy applications like electric vehicle charging \cite{Kriekinge_mpc,tungom2024hierarchical}, battery scheduling \cite{ruddick2024real, liu2023improved}, and energy and flexibility dispatch problems \cite{qu2024energy, liu2025two}.
+In many of these applications, decision-makers face switching costs --- expenses incurred from updating operational plans.
+For example, transitioning operations from one state to another often involves costs due to physical limitations on ramping energy production up or down \cite{wu2013hourly}, managing server load balancing \cite{gupta2021novel, lin2012online}, or covering network fees associated with energy trading \cite{yangyu_network_charge,levorato2022robust}.

-In the energy sector, the switching costs can arise from various factors, such as the physical limitations of ramping up or down energy production \cite{wu2013hourly}, managing server load balancing \cite{lin2012online} and payment of network fees associated with energy trading \cite{yangyu_network_charge}.
-While there has been a significant amount of research on online optimization problems with predictions, there is a gap in the literature on the impact of switching costs on the interaction between forecast model and the optimization algorithm.
-We address this gap by studying two aspects of the combined system: time-coupling and forecast stability.

-Switching costs are a direct consequence of time-coupling, when the action $x_t$ at time $t$ influences the future actions $x_{t+1}$ and system states $S_{t+1}$, as defined by \citet{lin2012online}.
-Errors in forecasts act as 'switching incentive‘ compelling policy revisions using more accurate predictions aligned with up-to-date information and the actual state of the system.
-This perspective suggests a balancing act between forecast accuracy and switching costs.
-This paper explores how this trade-off influences the system's design and operation, suggesting a nuanced view of forecasting's role in optimization.